gravenuance/HalloumiBar-TBCC/README.md

 The most difficult feature to add in so far is the tracking of timer reduction, because it is always approximate (active and/or passive).<br />
 I am of the opinion that passive cooldown reduction is bad game design.<br />

+Special thanks to Bjåstad - Earthshaker and Exari - Earthshaker for helping me with testing.